PamplemousseMR/Shop/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+- [Composer](https://getcomposer.org/doc/00-intro.md) :  Composer is a tool for dependency management in PHP.

 ### Generation

 - composer install